mohitgawande21/mohitgawande21/README.md

 A Full Stack Web Developer enthusiast and interested in turning your meaningless data into actionable information.

-- I have 3+ years of experience in Web Developer, Researcher, JAVASCRIPT, HTML, CSS, HTML5, Bootstrap, Node-JS, Python, C, MATLAB .
+- I have 3+ years of experience in Web Developer, Researcher, JAVASCRIPT, HTML, CSS, HTML5, Bootstrap, Node-JS,React-js, Python, C.
 - I have good experience with Bootstrap framework.
 - I have done work in applying JAVASCRIPT algorithms.
 - Creating Responsive Web Pages, Backend Algorithm and different Databases.